-Public art has the ability to define and enhance our local environment playing a significant role in defining the culture of the area.
+Public art has the ability to enhance our local environment playing a significant role in defining the culture of the area.

 The North Sydney Public Art Trail was initiated by Council as a placemaking and cultural development initiative and has been designed to promote and celebrate the unique culture of the area.

 The trail has become a nationally recognised cultural attraction which provides a multi-layered experience, and incorporates public art, architecture, sites of cultural significance, gardens and Sydney Harbour views.

 It is a comfortable three hour walk from the harbour foreshore location into the CBD, offering an insightful guided digital walking tour in the NORTH ARTS app (download below).

 The trail now incorporates 20 sites located in Kirribilli, Milsons Point, Lavender Bay and North Sydney including - Luna Park Entry Face and Coney Island, the ‘Comic Walk’ on Peter Kingston Walkway in Lavender Bay, sculptures in Wendy’s Secret Garden and Clark Park, and the historic Royal Art Society in Walker Street, North Sydney.

 Several major artworks are located within the North Sydney CBD including sculptures and historical landmarks at Coca Cola Place, Mary McKillop Place, the Australian Catholic University and a new and innovative commission at 100 Mount Street.
 Other significant sculptural works are a short distance from each other in Berry Street, Miller Street and Brett Whiteley Place.